CRPA / Anti-jam Antenna Testing

 There are several approaches to CRPA testing; each will be discussed below.

-Live-sky testing uses real satellite signals in outdoor environments to measure system performance in realistic conditions.
-While it offers valuable insight into real-world behavior, it comes with several major drawbacks.
-These tests are not repeatable or controllable—satellite positions, signal conditions, and environmental factors like multipath and interference constantly change.
-This makes it hard to isolate variables or compare results over time.
-Additionally, live-sky testing is often expensive, requires specialized permits, and can be logistically difficult to conduct consistently.
+Field testing uses live-sky satellite signals to measure system performance in the real world.
+It plays a critical role in validating performance, but it comes with several major drawbacks.
+First, tests are not repeatable or controllable: satellite positions, signal conditions, and environmental factors like multipath and interference constantly change.
+This makes it difficult to isolate variables or systematically compare results over time.
+Additionally, range testing can be costly, require permits, pose logistical challenges, and only be available infrequently during annual test events.

 wavefront impinging on a 4-element CRPA